In a culture plagued with weight problems and thin idealism, it’s no wonder kids are asking their parents, “Do you think I’m fat?”

 No matter what.

-Here are some other things Newton encourages parents to keep in mind:
+Here are some other things Newton encourages you to keep in mind:

 Tolerate normal child growth